MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 ]

 ---
-# What's the Definition of Scalability?
+# What’s the Definition of Scalability?

-There's a mathematical definition of scalability **as a function of concurrency**.
+There’s a mathematical definition of scalability **as a function of concurrency**.

 --

-I'll illustrate it in terms of a **parallel processing system** that uses concurrency to achieve speedup.
+I’ll illustrate it in terms of a **parallel processing system** that uses concurrency to achieve speedup.

 ???
-It's practical, easy to use, and matches the domain well.
+It’s practical, easy to use, and matches the domain well.

-I'll show how the equation is composed piece by piece, but don't sweat the math.
+I’ll show how the equation is composed piece by piece, but don’t sweat the math.

 ---
 class: img-center